purnima20-cpu/QA/README.md

 📝 How to Review

 Open the Payment Gateway Test Case.png to see my approach to manual test case writing.

-The .jmx files can be imported into Apache JMeter to view the test plan and thread configurations.

 Check the Database Testing section for the SQLite_Joins_Practice.sql script to see how I validate backend data relationships.